shijiew555/nanoGPT/README.md

-# Optimizer Performance Comparison
+# Optimizer Performance Comparison and Optimization

-This is a repository for profiling the performance of different optimizers for training a one-layer GPT2 model that predicts a distribution of 0 and 1, which have probablility of 1/3 and 2/3 respectively.
-Specifically, the step time for each optimizer is measured and compared.
+This is a repository for profiling and optimizing the performance of training a one-layer GPT2 model that predicts a distribution of 0 and 1, which have probablility of 1/3 and 2/3 respectively.

 ## install